saltstack/salt/doc/ref/states/providers.rst

 properties of a system.
 These determinations are generally made for modules that provide things like package and service management.

-Sometimes in states it may be needed for an alternative module to be used to provide the functionality needed.
-For instance, an Arch Linux system may have been set up with systemd support, so instead of using the default service module detected for Arch Linux, the systemd module can be used:
+Sometimes in states, it may be necessary to use an alternative module to provide the needed functionality.
+For instance, an older Arch Linux system may not be running systemd, so instead of using the systemd service module, you can revert to the default service module:

 .. code-block:: yaml

     httpd:
       service.running:
         - enable: True
-        - provider: systemd
+        - provider: service

-In this instance the :py:mod:`~salt.modules.systemd` module will replace the :py:mod:`~salt.modules.service` basic module which is used by default on Arch Linux, and the :program:`httpd` service will be set up using :program:`systemd`.
+In this instance, the basic :py:mod:`~salt.modules.service` module will replace the :py:mod:`~salt.modules.systemd` module which is used by default on Arch Linux, and the :program:`httpd` service will be managed using :program:`sysvinit`.

 .. note::